fly-lang/fly/llvm/docs/LinkTimeOptimization.rst

   lto_codegen_add_module(lto_code_gen_t, lto_module_t)

-The linker then has the option of setting some codegen options.
+The linker then has the option of setting some GenStmt options.
 Whether or not to generate DWARF debug info is set with:

 .. code-block:: c